Arche Resonance Theory

 8 + 1 + 3 = 12

-These 12 generators come from two geometrically independent sources: 9 from the internal symmetry of the CP2 tiling structure and 3 from the rotational symmetry of the three spatial dimensions.
-No generators are double-counted, none are missing, and none are introduced by hand.
+These 12 generators arise from two independent geometric sources.
+The CP2 tiling structure contributes 9.
+The rotational symmetry of the three spatial dimensions contributes 3.
+Nothing is double-counted, nothing is missing, and nothing is inserted by hand.
 The Standard Model gauge group is SU(3)× SU(2)× U(1), and the correspondence is exact.

 2.4 What Has Been Established